ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

    like to see added to Py-ART?"

-As well as having users pick from feature lists designed by the survey, developers free-form answers were solicited with the questions "what would be Py-ART's Killer app".
+As well as having users pick from feature lists designed by the survey, developers' free-form answers were solicited with the questions "what would be Py-ART's Killer app".
 Users were allowed to enter three items each so they will not all be documented here and are available in Appendix 1.
 The key take aways
 are: